The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 Just grab Harry Reed and roll it off separately.

-Today's a big day in America.
+Today is a big day in America.

-Remember like we did to Buzzer a couple weeks ago.
+Remember like we did to Buzzer a couple weeks ago?

-Uh yesterday on this program, Audio Soundbite number three.
+Let's go back to me yesterday on this program, audio soundbite number three.

-And look at how they decide now whether somebody should get treated or not.
+Or what had there's the whole point of getting control of health is to regulate everybody's life and look at how they decide now whether somebody should get treated or not.

-And when the government is in charge of making those decisions, and not you and your doctor.
+And when the government is in charge of making those decisions and not you and your doctor.

 You are in heap big doo-doo.